Gruntfuggly/todo-tree/README.md

 >*New!:* If you just want to set different colours for tags, you can now enable `todo-tree.highlights.useColourScheme`.
 This will apply a set of colours (which can be changed) to the tags in the order that they are defined.

 Highlighting tags is configurable.
 Use `defaultHighlight` to set up highlights for all tags.
 If you need to configure individual tags differently, use `customHighlight`.
 If settings are not specified in `customHighlight`, the value from `defaultHighlight` is used.

-If a setting is not specified in `defaultHighlight` then the older, deprecated `icon`, `iconColour` and `iconColours` settings are used.
+Custom highlights can also be specified for sub tags (if used). *Note: `defaultHighlight` is not applied to sub tags.*

 Both `defaultHighlight` and `customHighlight` allow for the following settings: